 - Absence of narration of the data story

 - Inability to perform ‘What-if’ analysis as it is not supported by Power BI.

 This is a reason that despite being cheaper with a cost of $152.40, enterprises are ready to pay much higher price of $999 to use Tableau.

 Read this extensive Tableau Tutorial to enrich you knowledge and expertise!

 An article by IDC predicts the Market of Tableau to go north of $59.2 billion by 2018.

 Both the tools have their own strengths and user base.
 Though many new technologies like Qlikview and Spotfire are coming into existence, Tableau has driven a heavy crowd towards it and hence has achieved a great ROI over the years.

 “Customers are turning to Tableau for fast, agile, visual analytics that provide people with the ability to ask and answer their own questions,”-Christian Chabot, CEO of Tableau

 Fundamentally it is the unbeatable value that this technology has efficiently provided to its users though its interactive, user-friendly and comprehensible interface.
 Nevertheless Power BI has tried to cover its shortfalls with recent upgrades, we can only look forward to what is more to come in both the technologies.

-Get in-touch with Intellipaat to enrol in the Tableau Desktop Online Training Course!
+Get in-touch with Intellipaat to enroll in the Tableau course!